csleemooo/style_transfer_based_holographic_imaging/README.md

 </p>

 ## Acknwoledgements
-This repository is implemented based on repository of [AdaIN](https://github.com/naoto0804/pytorch-AdaIN).
+This repository is implemented based on the repository of [AdaIN](https://github.com/naoto0804/pytorch-AdaIN).